TonyPhipps/tech-notes/Products/splunk.md

 ```

 ## Find Results Not in a Subsearch of Older Events
+This example looks for all instances across many systems, but shows the host info on outliers.
+Also ensures "new systems" found don't false positive.

 ```
 index="something" therestofyoursearch
 | stats count by _time, host, field1
 | fields - count
+| search
+    [ search index="something" therestofyoursearch earliest=-7d latest=-1d
+    | stats count by host
+    | fields - count
+        ]
 | search NOT
     [ search index="something" therestofyoursearch earliest=-7d latest=-1d
-    | stats count by host, field1
+    | stats count by field1
     | fields - count
         ]
 ```